GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <p class="color-secondary-text type--caption">Posted on <time>October 26, 2023</time></p>

-We've just published a new video on the Chrome for Developers YouTube channel chatting to Google Developer Expert and author Matt Frisbie.
-Watch it [here](https://www.youtube.com/watch?v=8P-Sc8ZaViY).
+We've just published a new video on the Chrome for Developers YouTube channel chatting with Google Developer Expert and author Matt Frisbie.
+Watch it
+[here](https://www.youtube.com/watch?v=8P-Sc8ZaViY).

 ### New guidance on testing extensions {: #testing-guidance-oct-23 }